What are COB ‘dotless’ strip lights?

 COB stands for Chip on Board in the LED market, which indicates that the LED die is packaged directly on the circuit board (PCB).
 On flexible strip lights, the ‘Chip on Board’ LED is also known as a flip-chip.

-COB LED Flex Strips: How Are They Made?
+SEAMLESS COB Strips Lights: How Are They Made?

-Our LED Flex Strip lights are made with the same high-quality PCB as our other LED Flex Strip lights.
+Our LED Flex Strip lights are made with the same high-quality PCB as our other strip lights.
 The flip-chip LEDs are then positioned side by side down the middle of the strip light, so tightly that each meter of strip light has 512 LEDs!
 After a phosphor layer is applied to the LEDs, the strips are complete.
-This helps to regulate the color temperature while also providing protection for the tiny flip-chip LEDs beneath.
+This helps to regulate the color temperature while also protecting the tiny flip-chip LEDs beneath.

 Even in small spaces, there are no LED hotspots!

 The presence of hotspots throughout a typical LED flex strip is one of the most common complaints.
 A hotspot refers to the brighter portions of a fixture or strip where the source of the light can be seen plainly.
 When light appears to be a smooth source of light rather than a splotchy jumble, it is far more inviting and appealing.